Charles R. Drew University Is Training the Next Generation of Physicians of Color

 And she's just one example.
 I mean, I could go on and on, because there are so many examples of students who've done such wonderful things.
 The same goes for our faculty members.
 One of our faculty members was telling me about her time growing up as a young girl in central Los Angeles.
 She and her mother were walking down the sidewalk.
 A young guy came up to them, attempted to rob her mother.
 When her mother said, "I've got no money,” he shot her in the leg.
 And she’s about 10 years old at the time.
 And she's looking at her mother lying on the sidewalk saying, "Mom, are you going to die?"
 I mention this because this is not an infrequent occurrence in urban Los Angeles.
 But that young 10-year-old has gone on to become a doctor, has gone on to become a member of our faculty.

-That’s incredibly inspiring to hear.
-Would you like to share another story?
+That’s an inspiring story.
+Would you like to share another?

 Your Pipeline Program is incredible, because it introduces pre-K to 12th grade students to careers in medicine, science, research and health.